-While the BQ76942 device is in NORMAL mode or SLEEP mode, the device can also be configured to enter SHUTDOWN mode if the internal temperature measurement exceeds a programmed temperature threshold for a programmed delay.
+While the BQ769142 device is in NORMAL mode or SLEEP mode, the device can also be configured to enter SHUTDOWN mode if the internal temperature measurement exceeds a programmed temperature threshold for a programmed delay.

-When the SHUTDOWN mode sequence has been initiated by subcommand or the RST\SHUT pin driven high for 1-sec, the device will wait for a delay then disable the protection FETs.
-After the delay from when the sequence begins, the device will enter SHUTDOWN mode.
-However, if the voltage on the LD pin is still above the $V{WAKEONLD}$ level, shutdown will be delayed until the voltage on LD falls below that level.
+When the SHUTDOWN mode sequence is initiated by subcommand or the RST_SHUT pin driven high for 1 second, the device waits for a delay then disables the protection FETs.
+After the delay from when the sequence begins, the device enters SHUTDOWN mode.
+However, if the voltage on the LD pin is still above the V{WAKEONLD} level, shutdown will be delayed until the voltage on LD falls below that level.

-While the device is in SHUTDOWN mode, a $\approx$ 5-V voltage is provided at the TS2 pin with high source impedance.
-If the TS2 pin is pulled low (such as by a switch to VSS) or if a voltage is applied at the LD pin above VWAKEONLD (such as when a charger is attached in series FET configuration), the device will exit SHUTDOWN mode.
+While the device is in SHUTDOWN mode, \approx 5 voltage is provided at the TS2 pin with high source impedance.
+If the TS2 pin is pulled low, such as by a switch to VSS, or if a voltage is applied at the LD pin above $V{WAKEONLD}$ (such as when a charger is attached in series FET configuration), the device exits SHUTDOWN mode.